usnistgov/fipy/documentation/USAGE.rst

 that there is some problem with the :term:`MPI` environment.
 For example::

          mpi4py            PyTrilinos           petsc4py                   FiPy
-    processor 0 of 3 :: processor 0 of 3 :: processor 0 of 3 :: 10 cells on processor 0 of 1
+    processor 0 of 3 :: processor 0 of 1 :: processor 0 of 3 :: 10 cells on processor 0 of 1
-    [my.machine.com:69815] WARNING: There were 4 Windows created but not freed. processor 1 of 3 :: processor 1 of 3 :: processor 1 of 3 :: 10 cells on processor 0 of 1
+    [my.machine.com:69815] WARNING: There were 4 Windows created but not freed. processor 1 of 3 :: processor 0 of 1 :: processor 1 of 3 :: 10 cells on processor 0 of 1
-    [my.machine.com:69814] WARNING: There were 4 Windows created but not freed. processor 2 of 3 :: processor 2 of 3 :: processor 2 of 3 :: 10 cells on processor 0 of 1
+    [my.machine.com:69814] WARNING: There were 4 Windows created but not freed. processor 2 of 3 :: processor 0 of 1 :: processor 2 of 3 :: 10 cells on processor 0 of 1
     [my.machine.com:69813] WARNING: There were 4 Windows created but not freed.

 indicates :term:`mpi4py` is properly communicating with :term:`MPI` and is running